Hostages Square: 2024

 On the evening of 13 January 2024, an estimated 120,000 people attended the start of a 24-hour rally to mark 100 days since the attacks.
 Speakers included relatives of the hostages, French President Emmanuel Macron, US Ambassador to Israel Jack Lew, former Supreme Court President Dorit Beinisch, Nobel laureate Aaron Ciechanover, and Rabbi Yisrael Meir Lau.
 Family members warned that time was running out and expressed frustration with the government's efforts.
-Despite heavy rain, fifty artists performed and spoke in support of the hostages, including Sarit Hadad, Itay Levi, Ran Danker, Ehud Banai, Jasmin Moallem, Ilai Boṭner, Zehava Ben, and Amir Dadon.
+Despite heavy rain, fifty artists performed and spoke in support of the hostages, including Sarit Hadad, Itay Levi, Ran Danker, Ehud Banai, Jasmin Moallem, Elai Botner, Zehava Ben, and Amir Dadon.

 On 23 March, a reading of the Book of Esther for Purim was held, led by the Tzohar Rabbinical Organization and Rabbi Kenneth Brander of Ohr Torah Stone.
-Shai Gabso also performed.
+Shay Gabso also performed.

 On 30 March, after a rally in the square, family members of hostages marched towards the Kirya, joined by anti-government protesters from the Kaplan protest.
 Israeli police declared the march illegal, and the event reportedly turned violent, with family members' microphones being cut off at the Begin Bridge.